escapedcanadian/couchmovies-couchbase/README.md

 ```
 ### Run data population scripts
+Open a shell in the docker container created above.

 ```
 docker exec -it couchmovies_couchbase_build bash
 ```
+Inside of the docker container shell, run the following ...

 ```
 apt-get update --fix-missing
 apt-get -y  install git unzip
 git clone https://github.com/escapedcanadian/couchmovies-couchbase /opt/demo/temp/couchmovies
 cd /opt/demo/temp/couchmovies/build
-. .env
-./createCluster
-./loadData
-./createRBAC
-# Note: The following command will warn you that you are purging data.
-Answer "Yes".
-./resetTweets
+./populateData
 ```
-At this point, it is prudent to check that there are three populated buckets and all created indices are ready
+At this point, it is prudent to check, using the admin UI on ```localhost:8091``` that there are three populated buckets and all created indices are ready.

 ### Copy the tweet feeder code
 The tweet feeder reads tweets from the tweetsource bucket and writes them (at a prescribed rate) into the tweettarget bucket.
 This allows the analytics demo to demonstrate 'real-time analytics' on changing data.

-Copy the tweet feeder files into the ```/opt/demo/feeder``` directory.
-This dir is not part of the ```VOLUME``` and therefore will remain in the committed container.
+The following script will move reqiured scripts into the root directory of the docker container so that they can be easily run using the ```docker-compose exec``` command.

 ```
-mkdir -p /opt/demo/feeder
-cp /opt/demo/temp/couchmovies/feeder/tweet-feeder.jar /
-cp /opt/demo/temp/couchmovies/feeder/startFeeder /
-cp /opt/demo/temp/couchmovies/build/firstTweet.sql /
-cp /opt/demo/temp/couchmovies/build/.env /
-cp /opt/demo/temp/couchmovies/build/resetTweets /
-echo "export PATH=$PATH:/" >> /root/.bashrc
+cd /opt/demo/temp/couchmovies/feeder
+./installForDocker
 ```

 ### Tag and push the image to the Docker repo